 - Don't use powders or oil-based lubricants (like Vaseline or cold cream) on your diaphragm.

-- Some women wind up getting frequent urinary tract infections
+- Some people wind up getting frequent urinary tract infections.

 - You have to use it every time you have sex, no matter what.

 - If you're allergic to spermicide or silicone, you shouldn't use a diaphragm.